 Salads that appear on holiday tables can sometimes feel like an afterthought.
 Bowls of dressed lettuce that are really there to offset the richness of the rest of the meal.
 Not so with this cauliflower pomegranate kale salad!
 It’s full of texture and flavor, and the spice roasted cauliflower gives it lots of substance.

 There are lots of plant foods you can use to create salad toppings that are, for lack of a better word, “meaty.”
-Portobello mushrooms are of course the most popular option, along with tofu or tempeh.
-But vegan cuisine, and the business of meal-sized salad creation on the whole, becomes a lot more interesting when you start thinking outside of the mushroom-tofu box, and start coming up with alternative sources of hearty texture in dishes.
+Mushrooms are a popular option.
+So are tofu and tempeh.
+But there are less obvious contenders for adding heft, too.
 A few of my favorite ideas:

 -Crumbled veggie burger

 And now, roasted crucifers are going to be a new “meaty” option for in salads.